BAJAJ BROKING

 Short Call Option

-The trader is in the buyer's position
+The trader is the buyer.

-The trader is in the seller's position
+The trader is the seller (or 'writer').

-Potential profit is unlimited
+Potential profit is theoretically unlimited.

-Potential profit is limited to the premium
+Potential profit is limited to the premium received.

-Potential risk is limited to the premium paid
+Potential risk is limited to the premium paid.

 Features of Long Call vs Short Call